DeadBread76/Raid-Toolbox/README.md

 ### `Configuration:`

-Menu Colour can be changed by changing the value in the theme file currently being used, other options are in `config.json` such as 'noguimode' and 'disableupdatecheck'
+Menu Theme can be changed by going to RTB > Themes > Change Theme, and setting can be changed in About > Settings.
+Alternatively, you can edit `config.json`.

 ![Dm spammed](http://i.imgur.com/FoVOBQml.jpg)